centaretraining/azuretraining/09-app-gateway.md

 **https://[Your CMUTUAL user name]-lunch-api-as.azurewebsites.net/api/menu?filter=%'; UPDATE menu.MenuOption SET Name=Name%2B' HACKED!'--**

-in your browser, then load the /api/menu URL again.
-You will see that the names of the products have been changed.
+in your browser, go back to the **/api/menu** URL again.
+You will see that the names of the products have been changed!

 To protect against coding issues like this we will put the site behind an Application Gateway with the Web Firewall feature enabled.

 This exercise can be done through the portal or using the Azure CLI.
+Scroll down to the **Create an Application Gateway using the az CLI** section to do the CLI version.

 > This exercise builds on the App Service created in exercise 4.
 If you did not complete it or made potentially breaking changes to the configuration you can run the following script to delete any resources you have and recreate the app:
 > ```powershell